yuchanns/dockerfile-collections/README.md

-# neovim-images
+# dockerfiles

-Dockerfile of neovim for the purpose of self-uses.
+Collections of dockerfiles for personal usage purpose.